JamesDoonan1/computational_theory/README.md

 ## 📌 Research

 ### 🔹 What is SHA-256 Padding?
 SHA-256 is a **cryptographic hash function** that processes input data in **512-bit blocks**.
-If the input message is not already a multiple of 512 buts, **padding is added** to ensure the final message fits the required block size.
+If the input message is not already a multiple of 512 bits, **padding is added** to ensure the final message fits the required block size.

-Sha-256 padding consists of 3 main steps:
+SHA-256 padding consists of 3 main steps:
 1. **Append a `1 bit`** (0x80 in hex).
 2. **Pad with `0` bits** until the length is congruent to **448 mod 512**.
 3. **Append the original message length** as a **64-bit big-endian integer**.